LuisGerman99/LuisGerman99/README.md

 like line follower cars and innovation and design.
 I have been awarded five times with academic excellence for achieving an average of 98 or greater.

-Recently, I got a chance to be part of the HONEYWELL team as an intern.
-I am currently applying techniques for report automation and obtaining stadistics in Excel with the help of VBA Macros.
+I got a chance to be part of the HONEYWELL team as an intern.
+I am developed and applied techniques for report automation and obtaining stadistics in Excel with the help of VBA Macros.
 Data processing is a key in order to obtain stadistics to be able to wisely make decisions.